ibm-cloud-docs/Backup/vmware-plugin.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Getting started with the vSphere Recovery Agent
+# Getting started with vSphere Recovery Agent for {{site.data.keyword.backup_notm}}
 {: #VRA}

-The vSphere Recovery Agent (VRA) is a Windows application, which can back up and restore VMDKs up to 10 TB.
-You can install the vSphere Recovery Agent on a physical or virtual machine that has local network access to the vCenter that you want to protect.
-For best performance, install the VRA on a server that is in the same subnet as the vCenter.
-To distribute the workload, up to five VRAs can protect virtual machines that are attached to a single vCenter.
+Protect VMware vSphere virtual machines with {{site.data.keyword.backup_notm}} vSphere Recovery Agent (VRA) to back up and restore Virtual Machine Disks (VMDKs) up to 10 TB.
 {: shortdesc}

+The VRA is a Windows application, which can back up and restore VMDKs up to 10 TB.
+You can install the VRA on a physical or virtual machine that has local network access to the vCenter that you want to protect.

 In a vSAN stretched cluster, each virtual machine has a preferred site.
 Ideally, one local VRA is installed in each site that backs up the preferred virtual machines of that site.
 If maintenance or failures prompt a virtual machine to be moved to a different site, backup performance can be degraded but remain acceptable.

+For best performance, install the VRA on a server that is in the same subnet as the vCenter.
+To distribute the workload, up to five VRAs can protect virtual machines that are attached to a single vCenter.
+{: tip}

 ## Installing the plug-in
 {: #installVRAPlugin}